This easy to make necklace holder is perfect for displaying all your favorite necklaces and bracelets.

 Now you are all done and ready to load up your new DIY necklace stand!

-And whether you made the brass or dowel necklace holder, you are going to love this fun DIY!
+Whether you made the brass or dowel necklace holder, you are going to love this fun DIY!